 - In a medium bowl, stir together the mashed potatoes, reserved potato cooking water, sugar and yeast.
-Cover with a towel and let the mixture rise for 20 minutes; it will look foamy.
+Cover with a towel and let the mixture sit for 20 minutes; it will look foamy.

 - Using a sieve, strain the mixture into a large bowl, smoothing out any lumps.
 Stir in the eggs and melted butter.

 - Stir 5 cups of the flour, 1 cup at a time, until a dough starts to form.
 Gently knead the remaining 1 cup of flour in until the dough pulls away from the sides of the bowl and forms a large ball.
 Cover with a towel and put in a warm place to rise for 3 hours.

 - Dust some flour onto a baking sheet.

 - On a well-floured surface, roll out the dough to 1/2-inch thick.